How is the SNP making maternity services better?

 This programme is working exactly as intended – identifying where improvements are needed and holding services to account.

-Rigorous scrutiny like this demonstrates the Scottish Government’s commitment to transparency and continuous improvement.
+Rigorous scrutiny like this demonstrates the SNP’s commitment to transparency and continuous improvement.